022/stalkoverflow/README.md

 `sudo pip2 install -r requirements.txt`

-Setup your chat preferences in `secret.py` .
-The script uses xmpp protocol which supports most of the chat services like jabber and gtalk
+The application uses xmpp protocol which supports most of the chat services like jabber and gtalk

 Run the service using

 `python2 stalkoverflow.py`

+Should prompt you for user id's and passwords for authentication.
+This works only once.
+Later asks you to pick a tag to stalk on.

 [StackOverflow]:http://stackoverflow.com/